top of page

 Lincoln trailed me in New York, where my main targets are art museums.
 On an accidental ferry trip to Staten Island (We meant to go to the Statue of Liberty), Ken and I happened upon contemporary photos of Civil War sites and reenactments.

 Since I interpret history through my art, I want to be faithful to facts and use original sources of photographs and illustrations when I can.
-Quotes and descriptions are taken from historical records.
-I depend upon a growing bibliography of the books, films, videos, museums, and sites.
+Quotes and descriptions are taken from historical records: books, films, videos, museums, and websites.

-The “Strange Fates of Lincoln: A Portable Museum” is a vehicle for me to express my need to paint, draw, build, and tell stories.
+The “Strange Fates of Lincoln" portable museum is a vehicle for me to tell stories though building, drawing and painting.
 I gather information, report events and probe ideas.
 The hunting and gathering never stops.